Mir EO-8: Crew launch and arrival

 The crew of Mir EO-8 was launched to the Mir space station on December 2, 1990, on the Soyuz TM-11 spacecraft.
-Joining Afanasyev and Munarov for launch and trip to Mir was Japanese journalist Toyohiro Akiyama, an employee of TBS.
+Joining Afanasyev and Manarov for launch and trip to Mir was Japanese journalist Toyohiro Akiyama, an employee of TBS.
 TBS, a Japanese television network, paid approximately US$28 million for Akiyama's flight.
 Soyuz TM-11 arrived and docked with Mir two days after launch on December 4, 1990.